PowerSpectrum¶

 Identify peaks in the power spectrum, based on an exponential probability model with rate parameter (lambda) = 1.
 This means that the power spectrum cannot be blocked or windowed.
 This is beta functionality.
 While usable, this has not yet been tested in a large number of different scenarios.
 The API can still be subject to change without any prior deprecation notice!
 If you use this functionality keep a close eye on the changelog for any changes that may affect your analysis.

-• model_fun (callable) – A function of one argument, frequency, that gives the theoretical power spectrum.
-The function is used to normalize the experimental power spectrum
+model_fun (callable) – A function of one argument, frequency, that gives the theoretical power spectrum.
+The function is used to normalize the experimental power spectrum.
+Note that you can pass an instance of

 frequency_ranges – f_start is the frequency where a peak starts, and f_stop is the frequency where a peak ends (exclusive).